MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ====================================================================== -->
 ## Browser features

-The WebView2 control gives your host app access to many browser features, such as printing, cookies, and downloads.
+The WebView2 control gives your host app access to many browser features.
+You can modify or turn off these features.

 <!-- ------------------------------ -->